jliu88/analysis_console/README.md

 - **col** (list): list of colors to separate the categories by.
 Default is Set1[9]

-- **renamer** (dict): dict of column titles to rename in order to remove spaces or find columns to assign serial number and start date to. e.g.
+- **renamer** (dict): dict of column titles to rename in order to remove spaces or find columns to assign serial number to. e.g.
 ```
 {'Serial Number' : 'SerialNumber', 'Date': 'StartDate'}
 ```